Anti-Racism Data Act

 Increasing transparency and accountability while preventing and reducing harms to Indigenous Peoples and racialized communities

-Requiring government to release data on an annual basis, and to periodically review the act
+Requiring government to release data on an annual basis and to periodically review the Act

 Keeping Your Data Safe